Root Rot Treatment: 7 Steps to Save a Dying Plant Fast

 • Fungus gnats — those tiny black flies love wet soil and can actually spread root rot!

-⚠️ Critical Difference: Root rot and underwatering look almost identical!
+⚠️ Critical difference: root rot and underwatering look almost identical!
 The key difference: with root rot, the soil is WET.
 With underwatering, the soil is DRY.
-Always check the soil moisture—don’t just look at the leaves.
+Always check the soil moisture — don’t just look at the leaves.

 Below-Ground Symptoms (Confirmation)